RedisAI/aibench/README.md

 ### 2. Transaction data parsing and Reference Data Generation

-So that benchmarking results are not affected by generating data on-the-fly, with AIBench you generate the data required for the inference benchmarks first, and then you can (re-)use it as input to the benchmarking phases.
+So that benchmarking results are not affected by generating data on-the-fly, with aibench you generate the data required for the inference benchmarks first, and then you can (re-)use it as input to the benchmarking phases.

 The following subsection describes in detail the data parsing and data generation required for each specific use case.